Alami64/SFBU_BOT/README.md

 git clone https://github.com/your-username/your-repo-name.git
 ```

-2. Navigate to the project directory:
+2. Navigate to the project directory and prepare for local testing:

 ```
+cd GenAI-SFBU-ServiceBot-Streamlit

+code requirements.txt
+Comment out pysqlite3-binary line (this is needed for the connected deployment process but not suitable for local test)

-cd cs589_week6_hw3
+cd ..
+code webapp.py
+Comment out the line 6-8 (this is needed for the connected deployment process but not suitable for local test, but please make it available and remain the format when commit to the repo)
 ```

 3. Install the required Python packages: